EduardoTrevino/API_flask_python/README.md

 # API_flask_python

-A E-principals solution for interactive real-time feedback powered by a LLM.
+A E-principles solution inside of OLI through embedded links for interactive constructive real-time feedback powered by a LLM.

 Software:
 OpenAI